-Tighten all of the connections between pipes under the sink using channel lock pliers.
+Tighten all of the connections between pipes under the sink using tongue-and-groove pliers.

 Disconnect sections that will not stop leaking when tightened.
 Clean old plumber's tape off of threads and apply new plumber's tape.
-Reconnect drain lines using channel lock pliers.
+Reconnect drain lines using tongue-and-groove pliers.

 Kenneth Crawford is a freelance writer with more than 10 years of experience.
 His work has appeared in both print and online publications, including "The American Chronicle."
 Crawford holds an associate degree in business administration from Commonwealth College.